bitnami/charts/bitnami/redis-cluster/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 6.0.0

+The cluster initialization job have been removed.
+Instead, the pod with index 0 from the statefulset will handle the initialization of the cluster.

+As consequence, the `initJob` configuration section have been removed.

 ### To 5.0.0